 Adventure Sync also allows players to track their steps even when they are offline and reap the rewards upon logging in.
 This way, they can hatch eggs, get candy and more without having to be online all the time.

-Niantic stated they wanted to focus on Adventure Sync going forward which will benefit the players as well since they will not need to use two devices in order to get the rewards.
+Niantic they wanted to focus on Adventure Sync going forward which will benefit the players as well since they will not need to use two devices in order to get the rewards.
 Players who may have some unclaimed rewards will have plenty of time to redeem them until 1 July 2019.

 On top of that, Adventure Sync will continue tracking data from Apple Watch or any other fitness devices the players synchronised.